ascalco/aswebsite/content/pages/about.md

 type: page
 ---

 Determined, goal-driven and with solid critical thinking skills, I mastered Behavioural Sciences and adopted a scientific approach to problems.
 Over the past years, I developed artificial simulations of consumer behaviour focused on the programming side until I realised the meaning of user-driven development (see [my project on simulations interfaces](/projects/case_study_MeatNet)).
-From there, I started reflecting on my experience and skills and realised I had all the tools to make a tangible impact by researching and designign better experiences.
+From there, I started reflecting on my experience and skills and realised I had all the tools to express myself and make a tangible impact by researching and designing memorable experiences.

 Some of the things that would make me lose track of time: